qmk/qmk_firmware/keyboards/jj4x4/README.md

 **Reset Key**:

-Hold down the key located at *K00*, commonly programmed as *8* while plugging in the keyboard usb cable.
+Hold down the key located at *K00*, commonly programmed as *8* while plugging in the keyboard USB cable.

 Key *K00* is in the above picture: